opendocsg/opendoc-family-justice-courts-practice-directions/Part 13-General Procedure.md

 (4) All requests must be addressed to the Registrar.

-## 102. Absence of parties
+## 102. Absence of parties and mode of hearing

-Where an application has been struck off by reason of any party being absent, the Registrar may direct that the matter be restored by way of summons.
+(1)	Where an application has been struck off by reason of any party being absent, the Registrar may direct that the matter be restored by way of summons.

+(2)	In the exercise of its powers under rule 610B of the Family Justice Rules, the Court may, subject to any written law, direct that Case Conferences or other hearings be carried out with parties in physical attendance or with parties attending via electronic (including through video conferencing), mechanical or any other means.

 ## 103. Production of record of hearing

 **_Record of Trials_**

 (1) Pursuant to rule 611 of the Family Justice Rules, the Registrar hereby directs that there shall be audio recording of all trials in action.
 Such audio recording shall be made using the Digital Audio Recording Transcription System (DART) only.

+(1A)	Where a hearing is conducted by means of video conferencing or telephone conferencing using a remote communication technology approved by the Chief Justice or authorised by the Court, and the Court has authorised the making of a recording of the hearing using such remote communication technology, the recording so made will, unless the Court otherwise directs, constitute the Court’s notes of proceedings for the purposes of rule 611 of the Family Justice Rules.

 (2) Pursuant to rule 611(1)(b), the Registrar further directs that in proceedings where no audio recording is made, the notes of hearing shall be taken down by the Judge, judicial officer or court officer, whether by hand or through the use of a computer or electronic device.